 If the heroes of Ford are sustained by tradition, and the heroes of Hawks by professionalism, the heroes of Walsh are sustained by nothing more than a feeling for adventure.

 The Driver‘s second narrative coup is how it handles its women.
 The women in a Hawks film like Only Angels Have Wings (1939), Rio Bravo (1959), or Hatari!
 (1962) are adventuresses.
 They can certainly keep up with the boys, but they’re ultimately also sentimental foils: they want their man to crack and admit he needs her.
 In The Driver, the women don’t need or want anybody; they’re walking their own solitary path, just like the men.
-There are hints in the film of attraction between O’Neal and Isabelle Adjani.
+There are hints of attraction between O’Neal and Adjani’s characters.
 But the film gives no release of showing either of them act on it, and you get the sense that if they did spend the night together, it would be under the silent understanding that each was doing it only for themselves.
 That leaves Ronee Blakley, excellent as O’Neal’s ganglord contact in the criminal underworld.
 It’s the sort of role that would typically go to a male character actor, but Hill said that he wanted “something a little different”, so here it goes against type to a country singer best known to moviegoers for her vulnerable star turn in Nashville (1975).
-Bruce Dern isn’t an actor I’ve ever associated with machismo, and when it comes to standard noir masculinity—stoicism, control, self-reliance, a rejection of sentimentality—the characters of Blakley and Adjani outstrip him.
+Bruce Dern isn’t an actor I’ve ever associated with pure machismo, and when it comes to standard noir masculinity—stoicism, control, self-reliance, a rejection of sentimentality—the characters of Blakley and Adjani outstrip him.

-When it was time for the Q&A, I actually raised my hand to ask why he chose to suggest chemistry between O’Neal and Adjani and not act on it.
+When it was time for the Q&A, I actually raised my hand to ask Hill why he chose to suggest chemistry between O’Neal and Adjani and not act on it.
 But then I immediately put my hand down, in part because the answer suddenly seemed obvious, but mainly because asking questions about anything as above-the-shoulders as a close subtextual reading seemed like it would completely kill the mood.
 Besides, I figured that any Fordian/Hawksian director worthy of the comparison wouldn’t give a straight answer anyway.

-The evening was more a chance to sit and listen to a bona fide Hollywood war horse—amicable, grizzled, and at ease—as he talked about his path through show business.
+The evening was more a chance to sit and listen to a bona fide Hollywood war horse—amicable, grizzled, at ease—as he talked about his path through show business.
 He touched on his college days (“I wasn’t a particularly good student, but I never missed a party”).
 He talked about starting as a writer before jumping to the director’s chair (“I would read a lot of these Hollywood scripts….they all seemed to be written by the same person”).
-And he talked about an influential moment, when writer Alexander Jacobs showed him the script for the pulp noir classic Point Blank (1967): “It was exactly in the direction I wanted to go in.
+And he talked about an influential moment, when writer Alexander Jacobs showed him the script for the neo-noir classic Point Blank (1967): “It was exactly in the direction I wanted to go in.
 It was intelligent.
 It was an action movie.
 It had ideas in it.”

 Indeed, the most overtly philosophical he got was when talking about the action genre itself.
 Discussing his attraction to it, he said: